Skip to main content

 Laura D'Alessandro, Director of Financial Health

-As co-director of the national Family Income & Wealth Building program, Laura leads LISC’s Financial Opportunity Center® and Bridges to Career Opportunities work, with a focus on wealth building strategies—including access to safe and affordable financial products, building short- and long-term savings, and creating opportunities for credit-building through accessible, fairly-priced financial products—micro entrepreneurship, and FOCs’ role in creating pathways to asset building and homeownership.
+As co-director of the national Income & Wealth Building program, Laura leads LISC’s Financial Opportunity Center® (FOC) and Bridges to Career Opportunities work, with a focus on wealth-building strategies—including access to safe and affordable financial products, building short- and long-term savings, and creating opportunities for credit-building through accessible, fairly-priced financial products—micro-entrepreneurship, and FOC site’s role in creating pathways to asset building and homeownership.
 Prior to joining LISC, Laura worked at Helen Keller International and has a breadth of experience in program design, non-profit capacity-building and grants management.
 She holds a bachelor’s degree from the University of Washington and a master’s in public administration from New York University and is a Returned Peace Corps Volunteer.

 Katrin Sirje Kärk, Director of Workforce Innovations

-As co-director of the national Family Income & Wealth Building program, Katrin leads LISC’s Financial Opportunity Center® and Bridges to Career Opportunities work, with a focus on program sustainability and innovations including employer partnership development, retention and advancement, digital skilling, and FOCs’ role in creating pathways to homeownership.
-After starting her career in communications at PolicyLink, she joined LISC to help grow the FOC and Bridges models, then launched a $32M financial capability grant program at NeighborWorks America, and spent time in Rural LISC collaborating with local partners to expand workforce and asset building innovations in rural America before rejoining LISC’s national team in 2019.
+As co-director of the national Income & Wealth Building program, Katrin leads LISC’s Financial Opportunity Center® (FOC) and Bridges to Career Opportunities work, with a focus on national partner stewardship, program sustainability and innovations including career pathways, digital skilling and access, green jobs, integrating FOC work with homeownership and housing stability programming.
+After starting her career in communications at PolicyLink, she joined LISC to help grow the FOC and Bridges models, then launched a $32M financial capability grant program at NeighborWorks America and spent time in Rural LISC collaborating with local partners to expand workforce and asset building innovations in rural America before rejoining the national IWB program in 2019.
 Katrin earned a bachelor’s degree from Barnard College and a master's degree in public administration from the Marxe School of Public and International Affairs at Baruch College-City University of New York.

 Lorena Avillaneda, Assistant Program Officer